-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 - a person with equivalent responsibility to any of the foregoing;

-- for an aggregate period of 60 days or less in any period of 12 months for the purposes of that person's work for one or more financial services companies, each such company being a member of an international group and for which the person works mainly outside Jersey; or
+- for an aggregate period of 60 days or less in any period of 12 months for the purposes of that person's work for one or more financial services companies, (which is specifically defined under the law) each such company being a member of an international group and for which the person works mainly outside Jersey; or

 - as a business visitor for establishment purposes for an aggregate period of 90 days or less in any period of 12 months, being a person who –